KipCrossing/geotiff/README.md

 A noGDAL tool for reading geotiff files

+> **Warning**
-WARNING this package is under development and some features are unstable.
-Use with caution.
+> This package is under development and some features are unstable.
+Proceed with caution.

 Please support this project be giving it a [star on GitHub](https://github.com/Open-Source-Agriculture/geotiff)!

 ### What is noGDAL?

-**[noGDAL](https://kipling.medium.com/nogdal-e5b60b114a1c)** is a philosophy for developing geospatial programs in python without using GDAL.
+**[noGDAL](https://kipling.medium.com/nogdal-e5b60b114a1c)** is a philosophy for developing geospatial programs in Python without using GDAL.

 ### Installation